 Equal opportunity and anti-discrimination policies and practices are required of universities and other organisations under state and federal legislation in Australia.
-It is unlawful to discriminate against staff and students in employment and education on the grounds of their sex, race, sexuality, marital status, pregnancy, family responsibilities, age, disability, political or religious beliefs.
+It is unlawful to discriminate against staff and students in employment and education on the grounds outlined in the legislation, including sex, race, sexuality, pregnancy, caring responsibilities, age or disability.

 At Flinders University we strongly support equal opportunity and inclusive practice.
 We have a number of internal policies and strategies that support the legislative requirements.
 These are complemented by the development of programs and initiatives in all areas and at all levels of the University that support and encourage diversity in our staff and student population.